MINT: Multi-Vector Search Index Tuning: Related Work

 Fagin et al.'s threshold algorithms~\cite{Fagin:SIGMOD2001:FaginAlgorithms, FaginLN03} and follow-on work~\cite{BadrVodislav2015,TheobaldWS04,ChenSG11} address the problem of answering exact and approximate top-k queries.
 They scan multiple sorted lists in turns until the result cannot be improved by scanning the remaining items.
 These query processing algorithms are orthogonal to our \sys algorithm, which focuses on index tuning.
 If these algorithms can provide cost and recall estimators, then they can be plugged into our framework.

-The Index Tuning problem has been extensively studied for relational databases~\cite{Wu:TKDE2024:IndexTuningSurvey, chaudhuri:VLDB2007:TuningDecade}.
-Examples include AutoAdmin~\cite{Chaudhuri:VLDB1997:AutoAdmin}, CoPhy~\cite{Debabrata:VLDB2011:CoPhy}, and Relaxation~\cite{Bruno:SIGMOD2005:Relaxation}.
+The Index Tuning problem has been extensively studied for relational databases~\cite{Wu:TKDE2024:IndexTuningSurvey, chaudhuri:VLDB2007:TuningDecade, Chaudhuri:VLDB1997:AutoAdmin, Debabrata:VLDB2011:CoPhy, Bruno:SIGMOD2005:Relaxation}.
 This problem significantly differs from multi-vector search index tuning in its cost model and query planning.
 Therefore, we needed to develop new algorithms for multi-vector search index tuning.

+An index can be viewed as a special case of a materialized view (MV)~\cite{Agrawal:VLDB2000:MaterializedViews, Gupta:1999:MaterializedViews}.
+While MVs are effective for queries involving filters, aggregations, and joins over multiple tables, our work focuses on vector indexes on a single table without such operations; thus, we do not consider MVs as a separate design choice.
+MVs may become relevant in extended settings such as filtered vector search~\cite{Li:VLDB2025:FilteredVectorSearch}, which we leave as future work.